dalpd/plumes-hs/README.md

 # plumes-hs
-Tool to pretty print (and plot) .dat file columns exported from Visual Plumes
+Tool to parse and plot simulation data exported from Visual Plumes